Do biological molecular machines act as Maxwell's demons?: Results

+\parbox[t]{436pt} {(iii) The logarithm of the ratio of the marginals $p(j_2-nj_1)/p(-j_2+nj_1)$ can be described by the formula (\ref{eq8}) with both the entropic and informative components linearly depending on $j_2-nj_1$.
+The informative correction is, as expected, positive.}
-Exemplary verifications of eq.~(\ref{flsuba}) are depicted in fig.~\ref{fig9} both for the single and the fourfold output gate.
-Two markedly different values of the ratio $\epsilon = J_2/J_1$ were chosen for each case.
-Because the corresponding values of $\beta A_2$ were negative, the simulation points lie in the lower half-plane of the graph.
-The thick, solid line corresponds to the lack of information production in eq.~(\ref{flsuba}).
-Such the case takes place for the force $\beta A_2 = -0.670$, that stalls the flux through the single output gate ($J_2/J_1 = 0$).
-The same effect of stalling the flux through the fourfold output gate is reached for $\beta A_2 = -0.173$, but this is accompanied by a non-zero information production (the line with a larger slope) resulting from the possibility of the choice of the output gate even if the resultant net flux is zero.

-From the simulations for the fourfold output gate, we found that the stationary ratio $\epsilon = J_2/J_1$ for $\beta A_2 \leq 0$ cannot be greater than 2.01.
-As a consequence, because of $\epsilon < n = 2.27$, the entropy production rate

-is always positive, like the entropy production rate for the single output gate.
-To conclude, the direction of the flux, denoted in figs.~\ref{fig2} and \ref{fig3} by the forward-reverse arrow, should be forward.
+Exemplary verifications of Eq. (\ref{eq8}) are depicted in Fig.~\ref{fig07} both for the single (left) and the fourfold (right) output gate.
+Three markedly different values of the ratio $\epsilon = J_2/J_1$ were chosen for each case.
+The thick, solid line corresponds to the lack of information production in Eq.~(\ref{eq8}).
+Such a case takes place for the force $\beta A_2=-0.670$, that stalls the flux through the single output gate ($J_2/J_1=0$).
+The same effect of stalling the flux through the fourfold output gate is reached for $\beta A_2=-0.173$, but this is accompanied by a non-zero information production (the line with a larger slope) resulting from the possibility of the choice of the output gate even if the resultant net flux is zero.
+The greatest value of the degree of coupling $\epsilon = J_2/J_1$ is reached for $\beta A_2=0$, which is represented by the vertical line in both diagrams.
+It corresponds to $\epsilon=0.98$ for the single output gate, and $\epsilon=2.01$ for the fourfold output gate.
+As a consequence, because of $\epsilon < n$ in both cases, the entropy production rate $\beta A_2(J_2-nJ_1) = \beta A_2(\epsilon-n)J_1$ is always positive.
+The important conclusion is that the direction of the flux considered in Figs.~\ref{fig01}(a) and (b) to be forward or reverse, should always be forward.